anthonycaccese/weekly-wins/README.md

-# Weekly Wins Meeting Resources
+# Weekly Wins: Meeting Resources
-Sounds, Loops, Templates & Images that can be used to run weekly wins meetings Background and discussion occuring @ Medium
+Sounds, Loops, Templates & Images that can be used to run weekly wins meetings.
+Details and discussion occuring @ Medium

 ## /sounds
 - /effects - short sound clips